adebray/latex_style_files/lecture_notes/README.md

 ### Current Status

+- The class files in this directory can be used in your TeX documents; they were built out of the files in the `src/` directory using the Makefile.
 - I've used `minnotes_d` and `lightnotes_d` in a few seminars and they seem to be working well.
 There are probably a few definitions that I'll need to wrap in `\AtBeginDocument`, depending on which font packages I like redefine them, but overall I'm satisfied.